rabix/benten/Readme.md

 data from input to out via the various process steps.
 A hierarchical layout is used that emphasizes the dataflow.

-Scrolling will zoom in/out of the map.
+The mouse wheel will zoom in/out of the map.
 Dragging will move the map.
 Double-clicking on an empty space will reset the view.

 Clicking on a flow line connecting two nodes will populate the connection table